What is hepatitis?

 - Hepatitis C

-Usually, acute hepatitis presents no noticeable symptoms, but if symptoms do develop, they can include the following:
+Usually, acute hepatitis presents no noticeable symptoms, but if symptoms do develop, they can include:

 - Yellowing of the eyes and skin (jaundice)